The Leadership Toolkit for DentistsJanuary 24, 2020 by AACD Executive Office

 Remember that patients don’t come to us unless they are experiencing a problem, which is different from a medical condition.
 Often patients come to us because they are experiencing at least one of the following types of problems:

 It may be helpful to remember that patients in general do not care about the data or about your treatment plan—they just want their problem to go away.
 Therefore, it is key to know why your patient is there, what problem he or she is experiencing, and how to communicate with them in a way that allows them to grasp how your proposed solution will fix their problem.

-To learn more about leadership, office culture, and how to better understand what motivates your patients, view Sandy Roth’s suite of courses on AACD’s Virtual Campus.
+To learn more about leadership, office culture, and how to better understand what motivates your patients, view Sandy Roth’s suite of courses.
 Watch and earn CE in any order you please, “Leadership in the Dental Practice,” “Deconstructing Your Team,” and “How Patients Think and Make Choices,” will motive and inspire you to view your practice from a fresh perspective.